 Designate staging location and ingress route, collaborating with the IC, communicate this to dispatch.

+Responsible for requesting the response of any additional EMS transportation resources.

 Log each arriving unit, provide information on quantity and types of units to the IC when requested.